philipwellener/available_ens_analysis/README.md

 ### How to Run Analysis
 1. Run registered_ens_scrape.py with command line: scrapy runspider registered_ens_scrape.py -o -:csv > registered_ens.csv 2> TRACE
   a.
 This program took about 1 hour to run with 1.2 million results on a Mac M1 chip
-2. Edit available_words.py on line 32 to run desired file for filtering ENS names
+2. Edit available_words.py on line 32 to run desired file for filtering ENS names.
+Current available files are:

-  a.
-Current available files:

     i. sowpods.csv -> https://www.wordgamedictionary.com/sowpods/download/sowpods.txt